Admissions Information Checklist

 Westchester Community College has more than 65 different degree and certificate programs.
 Prospective students are welcome to attend an Information Session hosted by an admissions counselor to learn more about the college, our programs and services.
-Please click here for dates, times, locations, and to RSVP.
+For dates, times, locations, and to RSVP:

 High School Transcript/GED Diploma

-All applicants must have their high school send a transcript to the Office of Admissions located in the Administration Building Room 210.
-Transcripts may be sent by mail or by email to HSTranscript@sunywcc.edu .
-Current high school students must submit an official final transcript with date of graduation or copy of the diploma upon graduation as well.
-High School Equivalency Diploma recipients must submit an official copy of their GED Diploma and scores.
+All applicants must have their high school send an official transcript to the Office of Admissions located in the Administration Building Room 210.
+Official Transcripts may be sent by mail or by email to HSTranscript@sunywcc.edu.
+Current high school students must submit an official final transcript with date of graduation or bring their original diploma to the college upon graduation as well.
+High School Equivalency Diploma recipients must submit their original GED Diploma and scores.

 Applicants who have attended a prior college must have an official college transcript sent to the Transfer Credit Evaluator in the Registrar’s Office located in the Administration Building Room 107.
-Colleges that are members of the Script-Safe Network (click here for list of participating colleges) may have their transcripts emailed to eTrans@sunywcc.edu.
+Colleges that are members of the Credentials eScrip-Safe Network (click here for list of participating colleges) may have their transcripts emailed directly from their former college to eTrans@sunywcc.edu.

 Financial aid applications are available through the Financial Aid Office.
 Apply for financial aid early.
-If you have any questions about financial aid, call the Financial Aid Office at 914-606-6773.
+If you have any questions about financial aid, contact the Financial Aid Office at Finaid@sunywcc.edu or call 914-606-6773.

 Advisement and Registration

-After you have taken the placement test (or been waived) and submitted health records, you will be ready to meet with a Counselor for advisement and registration in the Counseling Office located in the Student Center Building.
-The Counselor will discuss your academic goals, review your academic record and placement test results with you, and help you register for courses.
-Please note: Students are seen on a walk-in basis in the Counseling Office.
+After you have completed the testing requirements (or been waived) and submitted health records, you will be ready to meet with an Academic Counselor for advisement and registration in the Center for Academic Counseling and Student Success located in the Student Center Building.
+The Counselor will discuss your academic goals, review your academic record and testing results with you, and help you register for courses.